parthp108/CineScope/README.md

 http://localhost:5173/
 ```

-Or click the link shown in the terminal after `npm run dev`. (can use 'o' also to directly open from the terminal)
+Or click the link shown in the terminal after `npm run dev`.
+(You can also use `o` in terminal to open it directly)

 ---